-Individuals and groups wishing to attend a briefing about the Court are requested to fill out the appropriate application form, which is available on the Court's website at www.icc-cpi. int/Menus/ICC/visits.
-Applications should be sent by email to visits@icc-cpi.int, or faxed to +31 (0)70 515 8567, at least three weeks in advance for groups and two weeks in advance for individual visits.
+Individuals and groups wishing to attend a briefing about the Court are requested to fill out the appropriate application form, which is available on the Court's website at www.icc-cpi.int.
+Applications should be sent by email to visits@icc-cpi.int at least two months in advance for groups and one month in advance for individual visits.